brechtvdv/adlib2eventstream/README.md

 ```

 When deploying this on a server, configure `config.tml` to match the hostname, port and relative path that is exposed to the outside.
-To deploy you can use PM2:
+To deploy you can use Docker (see above) or PM2:

 ```
 npm install pm2@latest -g